Techies-Product/newsite/_posts/2018-04-03-Installation-of-Python.md

 ---
 layout: post
-title:  "Installation of Python"
+title:  "Python Installation"
 author: sourabh
-categories: [ jumpstart ]
+categories: [ Basic of Python ]
+tag: [python,installation,python download]
-image: ""
+image: "/assets/images/demo1.jpg"
+permalink: "/python-basic-tutorial/installation-of-python"
+isTutorial: true
 ---

 **Introduction**

 In this tutorial, we will learn about how to install python 3.
 Python is available for a variety of platforms.